italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 **The Issuer MUST:**

 - ensure that the data contained in a Digital Credential is kept up to date, including the status of validity of the data from the Authentic Source;
-- revoke a Digital Credential when
+- revoke a Digital Credential when the following circumstances occur:

-  - it requires to be updated, whenever one or more attributes are changed; in this case the User will request a new issuance for that Digital Credential;
+  - the Digital Credential requires to be updated, whenever one or more attributes are changed; in this case the User will request a new issuance for that Digital Credential;
-  - the Wallet Instance to which it was issued is revoked;
+  - the Wallet Instance that holds the Digital Credential was issued is revoked;
-  - the User deletes it from the Wallet Instance;
+  - the User deletes the Digital Credential from the Wallet Instance;

 - provide a web service for allowing a Wallet Instance, with a proof of possession of a specific Digital Credential, to